 Menopause Diet Foods to Choose

-You’ll want to eat a healthy diet overall, but there are certain foods you should prioritise if you want your diet to help relieve some of the symptoms of the menopause.
+You’ll want to eat a healthy diet overall, but there are certain foods you should prioritize if you want your diet to help relieve some of the symptoms of menopause.

 Dairy